kazamael/Teacher-calc/README.md

 # Teacher-calc
- an application that will help teach a teacher to create a lesson plan still in progress :P
+ an application that will help teach a teacher to create a lesson plan. still in progress :P